the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

     - os: osx
 ```

 This is useful if you ideally want the build to be successful in multiple environments, but not all of them are vital.
+Beware of allowing failures to "get back to green" by ignoring failures as they get introduced.
+In the short term you may seem to get faster progress, but in practice all of those failures are still there.
+They're now going unreported, and may represent genuine problems with your code.

 <a name="Limitations_of_CI"></a>
 ## Limitations of CI